IvandeMurard/Hospitality-Operations-Agentic-AI-B2B/README.md

 ## 📊 Problem

 1. Hotel & restaurant teams spend **5–8h/week** building staffing plans with **limited forecast accuracy**, instead of focusing on guests and operations.
-2. Core systems (PMS, RMS, POS, WFM) are rarely well integrated, so revenue forecasts and staffing/inventory decisions live in silos rather than feeding each other.
+2. Core systems (PMS, RMS, POS, WFM) are rarely well connected, so revenue forecasts and staffing/inventory decisions live in silos rather than feeding each other.

 ## 🎯 Project Vision